Health & Safety

 . . . . . . . . . . . . . . . . . . . . . . . .

-The articles below provided by PP Construction Safety via the CPA outline the prosecution of two trained operators whose actions lead to the fatality of a co-worker.
+The article below provided by PP Construction Safety via the CPA outlinse the prosecution of two trained operators whose actions lead to the fatality of a co-worker.

 Plant operator guilty of manslaughter